nccgroup/LoggerPlusPlus/README.md

 <b>Requirements:</b>
 - Latest version of Burp Suite
-- Java version 6 or above
+- Java version 7 or above

 <b>Features:</b>

-- Works with the latest version of Burp Suite (tested on 1.6.27)
+- Works with the latest version of Burp Suite (tested on 1.7.25)
 - Logs all the tools that are sending requests and receiving responses
 - Ability to log from a specific tool
 - Ability to save the results in CSV format
 - Ability to show results of custom regular expressions in request/response
 - User can customise the column headers
+- Advanced Filters can be created to display only requests matching a specific string or regex pattern.
+- Row highlighting can be added using advanced filters to make interesting requests more visible.

 <b>Current Limitations:</b>